Research Misconduct

 - If additional respondents are identified during the course of the inquiry, separate inquiry is not required.
 Additional respondents shall receive written notice per (B)(3)(a).
 Additional sequestration may be required per (B)(2).

-6. The Inquiry Report.
-At the conclusion of the inquiry, the The RIO shall prepare a written inquiry report that describes: the committee’s recommendation as to whether an investigation is warranted and the basis for the committee’s recommendation.
+- The Inquiry Report.
+The RIO shall prepare a written inquiry report that describes the committee’s recommendation as to whether an investigation is warranted and the basis for the committee’s recommendation.

-- Notification to the Respondent and Opportunity to Comment.
-The RIO shall provide the respondent with a draft copy of the Inquiry Committee inquiry report, together with a written notice that the respondent may submit written comments within ten (10) calendar days.
-The DO may extend this time for good cause.
-Any comments that are submitted by the respondent will be attached to the final inquiry report. transmitted to the DO.
-Based on the comments, the Inquiry Committee inquiry committee may revise the draft report as appropriate before preparing it in final form.
+- The RIO shall provide the respondent with a draft copy of the inquiry report with a written notice that the respondent may submit written comments within ten (10) calendar days.
+Any comments submitted by the respondent will be attached to the final inquiry report transmitted to the DO.
+Based on the comments, the inquiry committee may revise the draft report as appropriate before preparing it in final form.

 - Decision by Deciding Official.
-The RIO will transmit the final inquiry report and any comments to the DO, who within ten (10) calendar days will determine respond in writing whether an investigation is warranted.
-In the event the DO disagrees with any of the Inquiry Committee’s recommendations, the DO will document the basis for their decision in writing.
-The inquiry is completed when Alternatively, the DO makes this determination.may return the report to the inquiry committee with a request for further analysis or clarification.
+The RIO will transmit the final inquiry report and any comments to the DO, who within ten (10) calendar days will respond, in writing, whether an investigation is warranted.
+In the event the DO disagrees with any of the inquiry committee’s recommendations, the DO will document the basis in writing.
+Alternatively, the DO may return the report to the inquiry committee with a request for further analysis or clarification.
 In such an instance, the RIO shall give the respondent a copy of any revised inquiry report for additional comment.

 - Notification and Documentation of Decision.
-The RIO (or, in the case of federal agencies required to be notified, the DO), shall notify the following of the DO's decision: the respondent; the complainant; the relevant dean(s); the Chancellor, Provost, or other senior official of the campus on which the respondent holds primary appointment; the University General Counsel appropriate institutional officials; the members of the Inquiry Committee; and any inquiry committee; oversight and funding agencies as applicable, and government officials as applicable.required to be notified of the DO’s decision.
+The RIO shall notify the following of the DO’s decision: the respondent; the complainant; appropriate institutional officials; the members of the inquiry committee; oversight and funding agencies as applicable, and government officials as applicable.

-8. Time for Completion.
-The inquiry, including preparation of the final inquiry report and the decision of the DO on whether an investigation is warranted, must be completed within 60 90 calendar days of initiation of the inquiry, unless the DO approves an extension.
-The circumstances warrant a longer period.
-If the inquiry record takes longer than 90 days to complete, the inquiry report must include documentation of document the reasons for exceeding the 6090-day period.
+- Time for Completion.
+The inquiry, including preparation of the final inquiry report and the decision of the DO on whether an investigation is warranted, must be completed within 90 calendar days of initiation of the inquiry, unless circumstances warrant a longer period.
+If the inquiry takes longer than 90 days to complete, the inquiry report must document the reasons for exceeding the 90-day period.

-- Initiation and Purpose of the Investigation.
-Within fifteen (15) calendar days of any determination by the DO that an investigation is warranted, the DO shall appoint an Investigation Committee.
-The DO may extend this time for good cause.
-Purpose.
+- Purpose.
 The purpose of the investigation is to develop a factual record by exploring the allegations in detail and examining the evidence in depth, leading to recommended findings on whether research misconduct has been committed, by whom, and to what extent, and steps to be taken to correct the research record.
 The investigation will also determine whether there are additional instances of possible research misconduct that would justify broadening the scope beyond the initial allegations.
-This is particularly important where the alleged research misconduct involves clinical trials or potential harm to human subjects or the general public or if it affects research that forms the basis for public policy, clinical practice, or public health practice.

 - Sequestration of Research Records.
-As soon as practicable upon the initiation of an investigation, the RIO shall take all reasonable and practical steps to obtain custody of all theresearch records and other evidence needed to conduct the research misconduct proceeding, that were not previously sequestered during the inquiry per section (B)(2) of these Procedures.
-The need for additional sequestration of records for the investigation may occur for any number of reasons, including the institution's decision to investigate additional allegations not considered during the inquiry stage or the identification of records during the inquiry process that had not been previously secured.
+As soon as practicable upon the initiation of an investigation, the RIO shall take all reasonable and practical steps to obtain all research records and other evidence needed to conduct the research misconduct proceeding that were not previously sequestered during the inquiry per section (B)(2) of these Procedures.

-- Wherever possible, custody will be limited to copies of the data or evidence, so long as those copies have are substantially equivalent in evidentiary value. as the originals.
+- Wherever possible, custody will be limited to copies of the data or evidence, so long as those copies are substantially equivalent in evidentiary value.

 - Where appropriate, the RIO shall give the respondent copies of, or reasonable, supervised access to the sequestered research records and other evidence.

-3. Notice.
-Upon initiation of the investigation, the RIO shall provide the respondent with written notice of the allegation(s) to be investigated and a copy of this policy.allegations to be investigated, including any new allegations of research misconduct, and of the respondent’s right to have counsel present when interviewed as soon as practicable after the decision to pursue allegations not addressed during the inquiry or in the initial notice of the investigation.
+- Notice.
+Upon initiation of the investigation, the RIO shall provide the respondent with written notice of the allegation(s) to be investigated and a copy of this policy.

-4. Appointment of the Investigation Committee.
-The investigation shall be conducted by an Investigation Committee investigation committee of no fewer than three persons appointed by the RIO, on behalf of the DO.
+- Investigation Committee.
+The investigation shall be conducted by an investigation committee of no fewer than three persons appointed by the RIO, on behalf of the DO.

 - The investigation committee must be appointed within thirty (30) calendar days of decision by the DO that an investigation is warranted.
 The DO may extend this time for good cause.

-c.
-The RIO shall notify the respondent of the committee membership and shall be given allow the respondent an opportunity to object to the committee membership on the grounds that one or more members do not meet the criteria in (C)(4)(b).
+- The RIO shall notify the respondent of the committee membership and allow the respondent an opportunity to object to the committee membership on the grounds that one or more members do not meet the criteria in (C)(4)(b).
 Objections must be made in writing to the RIO within ten (10) calendar days of notification of the committee’s membership.
 The DO shall consider the objection, and if it is reasonable, instruct the RIO to replace the person with one who meets the stated criteria.
-The DO’s decision as to whether a committee member requires replacement is final.above-stated criteria.
-Objections shall be made in writing to the RIOwithin ten (10) calendar days of notification of the committee’s membership.
-The DO may extend this time for good cause.
+If the objection is denied, the respondent will be provided with notice and rationale for the denial.
+The DO’s decision as to whether a committee member requires replacement is final.

-d.
-Investigation Process.
-The Investigation Committee, assisted by the RIO, shall use diligent efforts to ensure that the investigation is thorough, impartial, fair, and appropriately documented.
-This includes making diligent efforts to:
+- The Investigation Committee, assisted by the RIO, shall ensure that the investigation is thorough, impartial, fair, and appropriately documented.
+This includes:

-- Examine Examining all relevant research records and other relevant evidence relevant to reaching a decision recommendation on the merits of each allegation;
+- Examining all relevant research records and other evidence relevant to reaching a recommendation on the merits of each allegation;

 - Interviewing each respondent, complainant, and any other available person who has been reasonably identified as having information regarding any relevant aspects of the investigation, including witnesses identified by the respondent;

-- Pursue Pursuing diligently all significant issues and leads discovered that are determined relevant to the investigation, including any evidence of any additional instances of possible research misconduct, and continue the investigation to completion.; and
+- Pursuing diligently all significant issues and leads discovered that are determined relevant to the investigation, including any evidence of any additional instances of possible research misconduct; and

 - Considering the prospect of additional researchers being responsible for the alleged research misconduct.